celonis/homcc/README.md

     IP address to listen on
     Detail level for log messages: {DEBUG, INFO, WARNING, ERROR, CRITICAL}
-    Enable verbosity mode which implies detailed and colored logging
+    Enable verbosity mode which implies detailed and colored logging Maximum size of the dependency cache.
+You must specify either 'M' (Mebibyte) or 'G' (Gibibyte) as suffix.
     </pre></sub></td>
     </tr>
   </table>